top of page

 My ABSOLUTELY ESSENTIAL Victorian Handbag Items | Baroness Bolsover

-Welcome to my Victorian world and the very important matter of what a Lady SIMPLY MUST put in her handbag, or reticule, as we called them back then
+WELCOME TO MY VICTORIAN WORLD and the most important matter of what a Lady SIMPLY MUST put in her handbag, or reticule, as we called them back then

-Our reticules were small, usually made of fabric, decorated with embroidery or beading and with a simple drawstring or lightweight strap which we placed around our wrists, just like a small handbag of today.
+Our reticules were small, usually made of fabric, decorated with embroidery or beading, with a simple drawstring or lightweight strap which we placed around our wrists.

 Baroness Bolsover's unique reticule or handbag